gallowayevan/workforceblog/source/_posts/docflows.md

 author: Evan Galloway
 date: 2018-06-14
 permalink: /docflows
+teaserText: Where are North Carolina residents going?
+Find out with the DocFlows model.
+teaserImage: /images/posts/docflows.png
 ---

 ##### Where are North Carolina residents going?
 Which states contribute the most to North Carolina's physician supply?